LibraryProjectGroup/library-project-backend/README.md

 ## Environment variables

-Database connection doesn't work without **.env** in **root** folder. .env is set to be ignored by git with .gitignore, so create .env locally.
+Database connection doesn't work without **.env** in **root** folder. .env is set to be ignored by git with .gitignore, so create one locally.
+You will not need this if you're using docker-compose.
 By default the backend server will start on port 3000, which can be changed by setting `PORT` environment variable.
-You will not need this if you're using docker-compose.

 Here's an example of a .env file you can use: